schibsted-martin/discover-roc/README.md

 ### Storybook
 Minimal app to run/test/develop _React_ components.

+### White label theming
+New!
+All web components should use white label theming.
+Meaning; designed to always take a theme as input to the component.
+Default theme included in the package, easilly overwritten.
+Sort of synced with _UX DNA_.

 ### Reflections building "Notifications"
 > Truly stand-alone requires some thinking.
 Do we go full retard?